Saving Money with Consistent Enterprise Applications

 While enterprise application is a broad term, Gartner defines it as being “designed to integrate computer systems that run all phases of an enterprise’s operations to facilitate cooperation and coordination of work across the enterprise (Gartner Enterprise Applications Glossary).”

-But enterprise applications can also refer more broadly to applications within any type of enterprise where several employees and processes are working simultaneously to perform various tasks.
-Some enterprises may orchestrate financial services while others handle sales, inventory, and accounts receivable.
-Regardless, many enterprises require different types of software to streamline various activities.
+However, enterprise applications can also refer more broadly to applications within your enterprise where several employees and processes work simultaneously to perform various tasks.
+Some enterprises may orchestrate financial services, while others handle sales, inventory, and accounts receivable.
+Regardless, many companies require different types of software to streamline various activities.
 This is where enterprise applications come in.

 An enterprise application is a business software system that orchestrates a specific operation.
-There are many different types of enterprise applications, each containing its own unique set of tools and functions to perform a task.
-Enterprise applications can help businesses to minimize human intervention, boost productivity, and optimize operational efficiency through automation.
+There are many different types of enterprise applications, each with unique tools and functions to perform a task.
+Enterprise applications can help you minimize human intervention, boost productivity, and optimize operational efficiency through automation.
+Some low-code tools, for example, have been used by CTOs, CEOs, and other C-level executives as enterprise applications.
 This enables companies to scale without restraint or worry of outgrowing traditional management methods.

-A hallmark of an enterprise application is robustness, scalability and agility.
+A hallmark of an enterprise application is robustness, scalability, and agility.
 It’s also important that a piece of software provides enough confidence for companies to run the most critical parts of their business with it.
-While this definition could have been provided 20 years ago as is, digital transformation is now taking the meaning of these words into uncharted territories.
-The most critical parts of a business spans across customer experience, operations and digital services.
-Robustness requires addressing a much broader audience in an instant way, while scalability requires addressing all relevant internal user personas with the right capabilities, such as relevant analytics.
+While this definition could have been provided 20 years ago, digital transformation is now taking the meaning of these words into uncharted territories—the most critical parts of a business span across customer experience, operations, and digital services.
+Robustness requires instantly addressing a much broader audience, while scalability requires addressing all relevant internal user personas with the right capabilities, such as relevant analytics.

-For the most part, enterprise software over the last couple of decades looks like it was built with 50s-era UIs.
-Software used to work in big, clunky ways that was quite frankly painful for the users.
-Today companies are focusing on the real usability of software, which includes the user experience, simpler application flows, and simple connectivity to other systems in the enterprise.
+For the most part, enterprise software over the last few decades looks like it was built with 50s-era UIs.
+Software used to work in big, clunky ways that were quite frankly painful for the users.
+In response, companies are now focusing on the real usability of software.
+This includes the user experience, simpler application flows, and simple connectivity to other systems in the enterprise.

 “Digital transformation initiatives are bringing impactful changes to organizations such as the ability to work anywhere and anytime, identifying new insights because of cognitive and predictive processes, and reshaping the enterprise experience using modern and cloud-based enterprise applications,” said Mickey North Rizza, program vice president, Enterprise Applications and Digital Commerce at IDC.

 In most companies, employees struggle to use a wide variety of inconsistent applications.
 Some are old enterprise software systems bought from the major vendors, some are internally built applications developed over the years by different teams using a variety of platforms, and others are more modern, web-based applications.
-Typically, the only thing they have in common is that they all have inconsistent interaction and visual design.
-Adding your company’s header, logo, and colors to each application merely papers over the many interaction inconsistencies.
+Usually, the only similarity between these applications is their inconsistent interaction and visual design.
+Simply adding your company’s header, logo, and colors doesn't fix the underlying interaction inconsistencies.

-When employees must use inconsistent applications, they constantly need to adapt to different interactions.
-What worked successfully on Application A, doesn’t do anything on Application B, and may cause you to lose data on Application C. It results in lost time, inefficiency, lost productivity, and increased errors – all of which wastes company money and resources.
-As new applications are developed by different teams, designers and developers waste additional time creating very different designs.
+When employees use inconsistent applications, they must constantly adapt to different interactions.
+What worked successfully on Application A doesn’t do anything on Application B and may cause you to lose data on Application C. It results in lost time, inefficiency, lost productivity, and increased errors, which wastes company money and resources.
+As different teams, designers, and developers develop new applications, they waste additional time creating very different designs.

-Employees are very resilient at adapting to even the most cumbersome and inefficient software if they use it constantly.
-However, inefficiently working around system problems isn’t ideal, and no one adapts to applications that are used less frequently.
-Each time an employee switches to another application, with a completely different interface, they must try to remember how they used it last time and adjust their behavior appropriately.
+Your employees may be very resilient at adapting to even the most cumbersome and inefficient software if they use it constantly.
+However, inefficiently working around system problems isn’t ideal, and no one adapts to less frequently used applications.
+Each time your developer switches to another application with a completely different interface, they must try to remember how they used it last time and adjust their behavior appropriately.

 Building Consistent Enterprise Applications